Virtual museum tours reaching 2.474.550 art lovers in 94 countries

 Where it started

-Duke & Grace has been working with Bowling Brands for Visit Flanders since 2018 to increase the international recognition of Flemish culture.
+Duke & Grace has been working with Untitled Workers Club for Visit Flanders since 2018 to increase the international recognition of Flemish culture.
 For example, we created an inspirational platform to put the Flemish Masters in the spotlight.
 Over the years we have created various campaigns on social media to attract and convince art lovers from the Netherlands, France, The UK, Germany, Spain and Italy to visit Flanders.

 At the end of 2019 and early 2020, we ran a major campaign to promote the Van Eyck expo to our target audience.
 Then, however, the pandemic happened.
 The corona crisis forced the expo ‘Van Eyck: an optical revolution’ to shut its doors.
 More than 143.751 people who already bought a ticket could not see this expo.